Updated June 3, 2023

 You can even view the trigger present in the Rooms table by going to the Triggers option in the phpMyAdmin server as follows:

-Finally, we will proceed towards the use of DROP Trigger in MySQL to show the result on table Rooms.
-Let us delete the second trigger named room_updates using the SQL command below:
+Finally, we will use DROP Trigger in MySQL to show the result on table Rooms.
+Let us delete the second trigger, named room_updates, using the SQL command below:

 DROP TRIGGER room_updates;

-Again, view the triggers on table Rooms lastly to validate the removal of the above mentioned trigger.
+Again, view the triggers on table Rooms to validate the removal of the trigger mentioned above.

-See the trigger has been deleted with its log info from the Rooms table.
+The trigger has deleted its log info from the Rooms table.

-- Normally, we create MySQL trigger to produce information to the user for any changes made in the database like MySQL operations: INSERT, DELETE, UPDATE, ALTER statement queries and keep a log of those modifications.
+- Normally, we create MySQL triggers to inform the user of any database changes like MySQL operations: INSERT, DELETE, UPDATE, and ALTER statement queries, and keep a log of those modifications.

-- When we need to remove any trigger available to a specific table then, we will use MySQL DROP Trigger command statement in that database table.
+- When we need to remove any trigger available to a specific table, we will use the MySQL DROP Trigger command statement in that database table.